-NOTE: Passport must have been issued prior to the child's birth if it is being provided as proof of U.S. citizenship.
-The applicant must provide additional documents including birth certificate or naturalization certificate as evidence that the parent was a U.S. citizen at the time of the child's birth if the passport was issued after the child's birth.
+including birth certificate or naturalization certificate as evidence that the parent was a U.S. citizen at the time of the child's birth if the passport was issued after the child's birth.

-- 7. Legitimation Evidence If the child was born out of wedlock, then the applicant must submit certified evidence establishing the proper legitimation.
+- 7. Legitimation Evidence-If the child was born out of wedlock, then the applicant must submit certified evidence establishing the proper legitimation.
 Documents must establish legitimation according to the laws of the child's residence or domicile, if applicable.
 Child must have been in legal custody of parent(s) at the time of legitimation. - 8.
-Legal Guardianship Evidence Certified evidence of legal guardianship issued by the legal authority of the guardian's residence or domicile, if applicable. - 9.
-Legal and Physical Custody Evidence In cases of divorce, legal separation, or adoption, evidence that the qualifying U.S. citizen parent has legal custody of someone who does not object to the application.
+Legal Guardianship Evidence - Certified evidence of legal guardianship issued by the legal authority of the guardian's residence or domicile, if applicable. - 9.
+Legal and Physical Custody Evidence- In cases of divorce, legal separation, or adoption, evidence that the qualifying U.S. citizen parent has legal custody of someone who does not object to the application. - 10.
+Evidence of Lawful Admission and Maintenance of Such Lawful Status Form I-94, Arrival-Departure Record is required at the time of interview for all children seeking citizenship under section 322 of the INA, except for eligible children of members of the U.S. Armed Forces. - 11.
+Proof of Required Physical Presence in the U.S. Evidence

+- 10. Proof of Required Residence or Physical Presence in the United States Any document that proves the U.S citizen parent(s)' residence or physical presence in the United States.
+This proof may include but is not limited to the following: - A. School, employment, military records; - B. Deeds, mortgages, leases showing residence; - C. Attestations by churches, unions, or other organizations; - D. U.S. Social Security quarterly reports; - E. Affidavits of third parties having knowledge of the residence and physical presence.

+11. Proof of U.S. Citizen Grandparent(s)' Required Physical Presence in the United

+States - (Only required for applicants seeking citizenship under section 322 of the Act whose U.S. citizen parent(s) does not meet the physical presence requirement of five years in the United States, two years of which were after the age of 14).

+Documentation establishing that the U.S. citizen grandparent(s) met the required physical presence requirements.

+12. Current Status of U.S. Citizen Grandparent.

+An application filed by a citizen

-- 10. Evidence of Lawful Admission and Maintenance of Such Lawful Status - Form I-94, Arrival-Departure Record is required at the time of interview for all children seeking citizenship under section 322 of the INA, except for eligible children of members of the U.S. Armed Forces. - 11.
-Proof of Required Physical Presence in the United States Evidence that proves the U.S. citizen parent's (or grandparent's, if applicable) physical presence in the United States.
+that proves the U.S citizen parent's (or grandparent's, if applicable) physical presence in the United States.
 This pertains to grandparents if the child's parent does not meet the requirement.
+For example:

-For example: - A. School, employment, or military records; - B. Deeds, mortgages, or leases showing residence; - C. U.S. Social Security Administration reports; - D. Attestations by churches, unions, or other organizations; or - E. Affidavits by third parties having knowledge of the residence and physical presence. - 12.
-Current Status of U.S. Citizen Grandparent The grandparent must be a U.S. citizen, or must have been one at the time of death of the U.S. citizen parent, if the sponsoring U.S. citizen parent is using the child's grandparent physical presence in the United States to meet that requirement.
+- A. School, employment, or military records; - B. Deeds, mortgages, or leases showing residence; - C. U.S. Social Security Administration reports; - D. Attestations by churches, unions, or other organizations; or E. Affidavits by third parties having knowledge of the residence and physical presence.

+12. Current Status of U.S. Citizen Grandparent - The grandparent must be a U.S. citizen, or must have been one at the time of death of the U.S. citizen parent, if the sponsoring U.S. citizen parent is using the child's grandparent's physical presence in the United States to meet that requirement.